rebalag/Spinnaker-Install/spinnaker-k8-install/README.md

 ### Steps for Installing Spinnaker on Kubernetes

 #### Prerequisites
-        1. VM with Kubectl binary installed
-        2. Kube Config file of the Kubernetes
+        1. Kube Config file of the Kubernetes cluster

 #### Steps:
         1. Install Kubectl